imtiaznajim/ipvfoo/safari/README.md

 ## Building

-1. Run `pnpm run build:xcode` to generate extension files
+1. Run `make safari` to generate extension files
 2. Open `ipvfoo-safari.xcodeproj` in Xcode
 3. Build and run the iOS or macOS target